Drupal

 • DB name

-The pattern creates a client-server relationship to the database.
-The database is the server.
+The pattern creates a client-server relationship to the database, with the database as the server.

 The following figure shows a pattern model visualization: